 Author: James Gallagher <email@example.com> Date: Tue Apr 7 13:09:58 2020 +0100 Update index.html diff --git a/index.html b/index.html index f45673f..2d2701d 100644 --- a/index.html +++ b/index.html @@ -1,2 +1,3 @@ -This is a file. -Changes have been made. +<body> + <p>This is a website.</p> +</body>

-This output shows us both a description of the commit, as well as a detailed breakdown of each change made in the commit.
+This output shows us both a description of the commit, and a detailed breakdown of each change made in the commit.
+We can see when people have added or removed content from files in our repository.

-It’s worth noting that, while this data is useful, if you have made a number of significant changes to a repository, it can quickly become difficult to read this output.
-So, you may want to use one or more of the other flags we have discussed in this article to help ensure the information returned by this commit is both comprehensive and easy to read.
+While this data is useful, it can quickly become difficult to read this output if there are many commits to display.
+You may want to use one or more of the other flags we have discussed in this article.
+This will help ensure the information returned by this commit is both comprehensive and easy to read.

 The git shortlog Command

-If we run the git shortlog command on our repository from earlier, the following is returned:
+Let’s run the git shortlog command on our repository from earlier:

 James Gallagher (5): first commit feat: Launch new homepage feat: Update website docs: Update README.md Update index.html